NASA-Openscapes/2021-Cloud-Hackathon/logistics/github-workflows.md

 ### Uploading files from your local computer to 2i2c

-Do this using the "upload" button on 2i2c, next to the big blue + button.
+Do this using the "Upload Files" button in JupyterHub in 2i2c, the UP arrow two over from the big blue + button.